Hiroo Unoura, President and CEO

 Takashi Hiroi, Senior Vice President, Director of Finance and Accounting Department

-The following are the key points of the comments given at the Aug.
-6th CEO Press Conference.
+The following are the key points of comments given at the conference.

 (Hiroo Unoura, CEO)